malramsay64/phd-thesis/02_Methods/Computational_Methods.md

 the errors were found.
 The process of continual peer review, has made these tools and methods better for everyone.
-It is really easy to ascribe blame to someone and lose trust in them, however it is through these failures, that people learn and improve.
+It is natural to ascribe blame to someone and lose trust in them, however it is through these failures, that people learn and improve.